What is the diaphragm?

 - It doesn’t affect your ability to get pregnant in the future.

-- Your partner(s) doesn’t have to be involved and shouldn’t be able to feel it.
+- Your partner(s) do(es)n’t have to be involved and shouldn’t feel the diaphragm during vaginal sex.

-- Depending on how often you use it, the diaphragm may be cheaper than other forms of birth control.
+- Depending on how often you use it, the diaphragm may be cheaper than other options like the pill.

-- You will have to plan to insert the diaphragm before having sex.
+- You have to do something before you have sex.

 - You have to remember to leave it in for 6 hours after the last act of vaginal sex before you can take it out.
-This may mean you have to wake up in the night to take the diaphragm out on time.
+This may mean you have to wake up to remove the diaphragm or remove it at an inconvenient time.